 And perhaps the most important tip is that if you constantly have to work with presentations, you should not constantly follow established rules or risk becoming an ambassador for old and boring designs.
 Keep an eye on the latest trends in PowerPoint templates to get the best presentation of your content.

 Of course, choosing trending slides can change the look of a familiar presentation, but it's a great natural way to grab your audience's attention.
 A striking example of an attractive modern trend is presentations WITHOUT text.
 It seems weird, right?

 On the one hand, yes, but on the other hand, this is just a unique opportunity to stop loading the audience with text blocks, offering informative images/videos, capacious graphic diagrams, and vocal accompaniment from the speaker.

 We've discussed choosing a presentation template and what principles to use, but we haven't mentioned where to find the best options.
 At the moment, there are a vast number of websites and specialised platforms that focus on collecting and presenting various art objects to clients:

 - and, of course, presentation templates.

 The convenience of such marketplaces as MasterBundles is that the client can quickly filter the desired options and choose a narrow category due to the structured content.
-For example, “business presentation templates”, “wedding bundles”, and so on.
+For example, “business presentation templates”, “wedding bundles”, etc.

-However, do not forget to check what format the platform offers you slides.
-As a rule, large portals work not only with PowerPoint but also with Keynote and Google Slides.
-And, of course, make sure you can purchase items for commercial use if you’re purchasing a template for your company.
+However, do not forget to check the platform's format for your slides.
+As a rule, large portals work with PowerPoint, Keynote, and Google Slides.
+And, of course, make sure you can purchase items for commercial use if you're purchasing a template for your company.

-It is equally important to ensure that the selected template is made following the rules of the visual hierarchy, has the correct format, and is easily customisable.
+It is equally important to ensure that the selected template follows the visual hierarchy rules, has the correct format, and is easily customisable.
 This makes it flexible and multi-purpose!

 Good luck with your choice!